ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/exporting.md

 ## Overriding data types as strings {#overriding-data-types-as-strings}

 ClickHouse respects data types and will export JSON accordingly to standards.
-But in cases we need to have all values encoded as strings, we can use [JSONStringsEachRow](/docs/en/interfaces/formats.md/#jsonstringseachrow) format:
+But in cases where we need to have all values encoded as strings, we can use [JSONStringsEachRow](/docs/en/interfaces/formats.md/#jsonstringseachrow) format:

 ```sql
 SELECT * FROM sometable FORMAT JSONStringsEachRow